Help Us Restore the McKissick Mighty Wurlitzer Organ

 AN INVESTMENT FOR FUTURE GENERATIONS

-Yours will be an investment in posterity that helps us make our “Pipe Dreams” come true.
+The contribution you make will be an investment in posterity that helps us make our “Pipe Dreams” come true.

 ARCA’s Grand Old Instrument Needs Your Help

-To demonstrate this, he played scales on the keyboards that revealed notes that didn’t “speak” and explained why they weren’t voicing correctly.
+To demonstrate the need, he played scales on the keyboards that revealed notes that didn’t “speak” and explained why they weren’t voicing correctly.
 Dave described how he has had to make choices as an artist to hide the organ’s flaws – and explained how that interferes with the flow of the music that the audience receives.

 Offering a financial context for the Restoration Project’s fundraising goal, Dave noted that the original price of the Lincoln Hall Wurlitzer was $48,000 in 1928 – which would have been equivalent to the price of 50 houses in that day.